BUSHPUNK/ArduinoLib-BushpunkRobot/README.md

 ```cpp
 int  getServoPos(thing)
 ```
-Useful to discover the current location a moving servo, that hasn't yet reached it its destination.
+Useful to discover the current physical location a moving servo, that hasn't yet reached it its destination.
     returns: (0 - 180) The current physical position of this servo.
 ```cpp
 void moveServo(thing, to, [speed])
 ```
 Tells a servo to move to a new position.
-    to:    (0 - 180) The position, in degree, to move to.
+  * to:    (0 - 180) The position, in degree, to move to.
-    speed: (1 - 5) The (new) default speed that this servo moves at (5 = fastest).
+  * speed: (1 - 5, optional, default = 3) The (new) default speed that this servo moves at (5 = fastest).
 ```cpp
 void restServo(thing)
 ```
-Disconnects the control signal from the servo, which allows it to "rest".
+Disconnects the control signal from the servo, which allows it to "rest" (motor turned off = can be moved "by hand", and uses far less power).
+Using the moveServo() method will automatically reconnect the servo.

 ```cpp
 void restServos()
 ```
+As above, but disconnects the control signal from all of the servos.
 ```cpp
 bool servoStopped(thing)
 ```
+Useful for checking if a servo has reached its final destination yet.
+    returns: (true or false)
 ```cpp
 bool servosStopped()
 ```
+As above, but checks if all the servos have reached their final destination yet.
+    returns: (true or false)
 ```cpp
 void setServoSpeed(thing, speed)
 ```

 ```cpp
 void stopServo(thing)
 ```